helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Everything can be taken from a man but one thing: the last of human freedoms - to choose one's attitude in any given set of circumstances, to choose one's own way.</h3 quote>
+<h3 quote align='center'>Plant thy foot firmly in the prints which His foot has made before thee.</h3 quote>

 ---